eagereyes/eagereyes.org/publications/Miksch-EWGLP-2001.md

 	year = 2001,
-	title = {Is Workflow Management Appropriate for Therapy Planning?}, author = {Silvia Miksch and Robert Kosara and Andreas Seyfang}, venue = {Proceedings of the First European Workshop on Computer-based Support for Clinical Guidelines and Protocols (EWGLP 2000)}, pages = {53–69},
+	title = {Is Workflow Management Appropriate for Therapy Planning?}, author = {Silvia Miksch and Robert Kosara and Andreas Seyfang}, booktitle = {Proceedings of the First European Workshop on Computer-based Support for Clinical Guidelines and Protocols (EWGLP 2000)}, pages = {53–69},
 }
 ```